F&S Classics: Grizzly Bear Chases Down a Bison on a Road in Yellowstone Park

 On May 24, luck and a bit of photographic intuition earned Wypyszinski this series of photos depicting something most people never get to see first hand: a grizzly bear barreling full-speed after a bison.

-The fact that the chase took place on the Grand Loop Highway, one of the park’s few such roads that runs between the Lower Geyser Basin and the entrance to the Firehole Lake Loop, gives the photos an almost post-apocalyptic feel, like watching herds of deer run through a decimated and deserted New York City in I Am Legend.
-But this isn’t a movie, this isn’t a city and there ain’t no special effects here.
-Just the wild of Yellowstone overflowing onto one of man’s pathways through it.
+The fact that the chase took place on the Grand Loop Highway, one of the park’s few such roads that run between the Lower Geyser Basin and the entrance to the Firehole Lake Loop, gives the photos an almost post-apocalyptic feel, like watching herds of deer run through a decimated and deserted New York City in I Am Legend.
+But this isn’t a movie, this isn’t a city, and there are no special effects.
+Just the wild of Yellowstone overflowing onto a road through the park.